Professor in HSRU

 Patient experience; quality improvement using patient experience data; patient and public involvement; experiences of research participation (particularly clinical trials and biobanking); qualitative methods; motor neurone disease and other neurological conditions; long term conditions; pregnancy and parenting experiences

-Louise is Principal Investigator on the US-PEx project, a study funded by the National Institute for Health Research Health Service and Delivery Research programme 14/156/06.
+As Principal Investigator Louise has recently completed the US-PEx project, a study funded by the National Institute for Health Research Health Service and Delivery Research programme 14/156/06.
 This project aims to get a better understanding of how NHS frontline staff use different types of patient feedback to improve health services and develop tools to help them make better use of these data.

 She is also co-investigator on the INQUIRE project led by Professor John Powell at the University of Oxford on how the NHS can use online patient feedback, and on two further Oxford studies: